-Mission: Paws Along The River Humane Society is committed to building lifelong bonds between people and animal through education, community outreach programs, and the preventions of cruelty.
+Mission: Paws Along The River Humane Society is committed to building lifelong bonds between people and animals through education, community outreach programs, and the prevention of cruelty.

-Vision: We envision a time when our community celebrates the human-animal bond; embraces the mutual benefits therein; and treat all fellow being with care, compassion, and respect.
+Vision: We envision a time when our community celebrates the human-animal bond; embraces the mutual benefits therein; and treats all fellow beings with care, compassion, and respect.